 (5) recognizing unusual and unexpected effects;

-(6) recognizing changes in client's condition that contraindicates continued administration of the pharmaceutical or treatment regimen;
+(6) recognizing changes in a client's condition that contraindicates continued administration of the pharmaceutical or treatment regimen;

-(7) anticipating those effects which may rapidly endanger a client's life or well-being; and
+(7) anticipating those effects that may rapidly endanger a client's life or well-being; and

 (8) making judgments and decisions concerning actions to take in the event such effects occur.

-(d) When health care needs of an individual are incidental to the personal care needs of the individual, nurses shall not be accountable for care performed by clients themselves, their families or significant others, or by caretakers who provide personal care to the individual.
+(d) If health care needs of a client are incidental to the personal care needs of the client, a nurse shall not be accountable for care performed by clients themselves, their families or significant others, or by caretakers who provide personal care to the individual.

 (e) Pharmacists may administer drugs in accordance with 21 NCAC 46 .2507.